 Following KPop Demon Hunters' wild ending, some of these unanswered questions include the fate of the two Saja Boys members (Romance and Baby) who appeared to have escaped in the end, if Jinu is truly dead after the last shot showed that his demon tiger and magpie are still alive, and the identity of Rumi's demon father.

-Another unexplored aspect of Kpop Demon Hunters' ending is the fact that the Hanmoon (the magical barrier that protects Earth from demons) is still blue and not the golden one that the heroes wanted to achieve (apparently, if it is golden, then the Earth would be fully protected from the demons since it will banish them forever).
+Another unexplored aspect of Kpop Demon Hunters' ending is that the Hanmoon (the magical barrier that protects Earth from demons) is still blue and not the golden one that the heroes wanted to achieve (apparently, if it were golden, then the Earth would be fully protected from the demons since it would banish them forever).

 Q: "Without spoilers, the way this ends, I feel like there could be more to tell.
 I would love more to tell.
 Would you guys come back and what would you like to see for your characters?"